Royal-Kingfisher/IRCTC/README.md

 ## ✨ Credits

-Made with ❤️ by Royal-Kingfisher – customized for beginners to auto-book IRCTC tickets like a pro 🚀
+Made with ❤️ by [@Royal-Kingfisher](https://github.com/Royal-Kingfisher) – customized for beginners to auto-book IRCTC tickets like a pro 🚀

 Inspired by concepts from [@Zaidkhalid44](https://github.com/Zaidkhalid44).